OCA/account-invoicing/stock_invoice_picking_incoterm_sale/README.rst

 Stock invoice picking incoterm sale
 ===================================

-The module extends 'stock_invoice_picking_incoterm' so that the pickings and invoices created from sale orders will have the same incoterm.
+This module was written to extend the functionality of **stock_invoice_picking_incoterm** and allow to also recover incoterm value from sale orders.
+So that the pickings and invoices created from them will have the same incoterm set in the sale order..

 Usage
 =====